Bay Bridge East Span Path

 Views from the Bimla Rhinehart Vista Point look out over San Francisco Bay to the Port of Oakland, and the tower and self-anchored suspension portions of the new Bay Bridge East Span.
 Adjacent to the Vista Point is the former Torpedo Storehouse, which is listed on the National Register of Historic Places and is the last remnant of the former Camp Yerba Buena, a one-time U.S. Army base which sat in this exact location.
 Still anchored in the adjacent hillside is the former Pier W-2, the anchorage point where the original East Span landed on Yerba Buena Island.

 The Bimla Rhinehart Vista Point is open to the public starting an hour before sunrise and closing one hour after sunset, seven days a week.
 Visitors should be aware that they will encounter steep grades while accessing this site, and there is ongoing construction in the area.
 Please proceed with caution while walking, biking, or driving near this facility.
-Limited vehicular parking is available at the Bimla Rhinehart Vista Point, and there is no parking on Northgate Road or near the U.S. Coast Guard main gate.
+Limited vehicular parking is available at the Bimla Rhinehart Vista Point; there is no parking on Northgate Road or near the U.S. Coast Guard main gate.